Also known as: Studio director, Multi-camera director

 A series director has an initial meeting with the series producer to acquaint themselves with the content.
-If they’re creating a new series, they then work up a suggested visual style that complements and enhances the editorial, often creating mood boards with set styles, colour combinations, textures and lighting.
+If they’re creating a new series, they then work up a suggested visual style that complements and enhances the editorial, using colour, textures and lighting.
+They lead in decision-making on all visual aspects of a show, from graphics to large props.
 Once a look has been agreed, they use their contacts and experience to help recruit the best possible crew for the job.
 They often approach production designers, camera supervisors, lighting directors and vision mixers they’ve worked with in the past.

-If a show is in a studio, series directors oversee the build and construction of a new set, or any changes made to an established one.
-If a show is to be shot elsewhere (inside a theatre, for example), they are involved in signing off location choices.
-Series directors also lead decisions on all visual aspects of a show, from graphics to costume and large props.
+If a show is to be shot on location, they are involved in signing off location choices.
 They advise the production on the number of crew required and their positions on the set, and they prepare all rehearsal and filming schedules.
 Before a show is filmed, series directors hold a planning meeting with the heads of all departments to go over the technical demands of the series and ensure they have all the crew and equipment required.

 Series directors are almost always freelance, unless working for a very long-term production, and often specialise in certain genres, such as sport or entertainment.

 Series directors work directly to the show’s executive producer.
 They work closely with the series producer to understand the content of the show, and with production management regarding scheduling and spending.
 They have regular meetings at all stages of production.
 Day-to-day, they work with the presenters, the production team and crew across all departments.

 Series director is a very senior role.
 Series directors almost always have previous experience as a director or producer director.
 A good route to this role is to start as a runner and then become a camera assistant.
 You can then work your way up to camera operator before becoming a director or producer director and then moving up to series director.